jigx-com/jigx-docs-examples/docs/Actions/execute-entity.md

 Execute-entity can save, update, or delete data in a **single row** from a database, depending on the chosen method.
 Each datasource type (Dynamic / SQL / REST) will have a different syntax for updating, saving, and deleting data.

-For the Dynamic datasource, values will be saved under the _data_ option.
+For the Dynamic datasource, values will be saved under the `data` option.
-For SQL/REST datasource, values will be saved under the _functionParameters_ option.
+For SQL/REST datasource, values will be saved under the `Parameters` option.

 :::hint{type="warning"}
 This action can't be used if you are using [Static Data](https://docs.jigx.com/examples/static).